Asian markets rise ahead of US inflation data

 The U.S. bond market is flashing warning signals of a possible recession.

-The yield on the 10-year Treasury, or the difference between the market price and the payout at maturity, slid to 2.96% from 2.98% late Monday.
-It is below the two-year Treasury yield, which indicates some investors expect a recession in the next year or two.

-In energy markets, benchmark U.S. crude rose 21 cents to $96.05 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 11 cents to $95.73 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract plunged $8.25 on Tuesday to $95.84.
-Brent crude, the price basis for international trading, gained 27 cents to $99.76 per barrel in London.
-It fell $7.61 the previous session to $99.49.
+Brent crude, the price basis for international trading, was unchanged at $99.49 per barrel in London.
+It fell $7.61 the previous session.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.